What are Risperdal and Invega?

 Johnson & Johnson has been exceedingly stubborn with respect to these issues, which is slightly puzzling.
 They can certainly afford the fight (company revenue exceeds $70 billion annually), but the history of this drug is littered with evidence of corporate malfeasance, making their position a shaky one.

-• Within a few short years of Risperdal's commercial release, Johnson & Johnson was unsatisfied with its narrow FDA-approved category of treating adult schizophrenia.
+- Within a few short years of Risperdal's commercial release, Johnson & Johnson was unsatisfied with its narrow FDA-approved category of treating adult schizophrenia.
 Aiming for a larger market share, it began to push the drug for a variety of issues, from elderly dementia to childhood autism.
-The FDA backlash against this campaign seemed largely toothless, so the company more or less shrugged it off and kept on truckin'.
+The FDA backlash against this campaign seemed largely toothless, so the company more or less shrugged it off.

-• Internal documents have come to light confirming that Johnson & Johnson paid doctors consulting fees in exchange for their promises of regular Risperdal prescriptions.
-They also engaged in collusion with Omnicare, a corporation responsible for pharmaceutical services in nursing homes.
+- Internal documents have come to light suggesting that Johnson & Johnson paid doctors consulting fees in exchange for their promises of regular Risperdal prescriptions.
+They also allegedly engaged in collusion with Omnicare, a corporation responsible for pharmaceutical services in nursing homes.
 Omnicare filled prescriptions for seniors with Risperdal, and in return it was guaranteed a share of the profits Johnson & Johnson made from the drug sales.
 That's the very definition of "kickbacks."

-• In late 2013, the company settled a similar suit with the United States Department of Justice regarding its encouragement of pediatric Risperdal use before such treatment was approved.
+- In late 2013, the company settled a similar suit with the United States Department of Justice regarding its encouragement of pediatric Risperdal use before such treatment was approved.
 In the same vein, it promoted the drug for treatment of the elderly, when it was not approved for this purpose.
 DOJ investigations had also begun to reveal evidence of Johnson & Johnson covering up information about gynecomastia risks.
-Johnson & Johnson forked over $2.2 billion to close out the criminal and civil probes.
+Johnson & Johnson paid around $2.2 billion to close out the criminal and civil probes.

 What Does All This Mean?

-I don't want to claim that drug manufacturers don't test their products.
-Exhaustive lab work and clinical trials go into each and every new drug's release--it's mandated by the FDA.
-With that said, though, there's a marked history of company decisions--not just Johnson & Johnson, but the big-kahuna parent companies like them--to ignore or suppress findings that might affect profits or release dates.
+I'm not saying that drug manufacturers don't test their products.
+Exhaustive lab work and clinical trials go into each and every new drug's release, as mandated by the FDA.
+With that said, though, there's a marked history of company decisions—not just Johnson & Johnson, but also other big conglomerates like them—to ignore or suppress findings that might affect profits or release dates.

 Take that Department of Justice investigation from 2013, for example.
 Part of the DOJ's findings involved Johnson & Johnson's internal cover-up of gynecomastia hazards.
-That means they knew, but determined that company profits would have been negatively effected, and hoped the problem would just go away on its own.
-That goes beyond mere carelessness into the field of gross negligence, which is a legal term used to describe instances of extraordinary negligence on the part of the defendant.
+That means they knew, but determined that company profits would have been negatively affected, and hoped the problem would just go away on its own.
+Choosing not to act on the knowledge of their product's serious side effect is a compelling argument that they were negligent, but anyone hoping to hold them accountable for it would still have to prove it.

 In order to prove negligence, the plaintiff must be able to prove all four elements of a "failure to warn" allegation: